breadboi/awesome-bookmarks/README.md

 5. Commit your changes (`git commit -am 'Add new bookmark'`).
 6. Push to the branch (`git push origin new-bookmark`).
 7. Create a new pull request.

-Please ensure your contribution adheres to the guidelines outlined in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

-## License

-This repository is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code in this repository for personal and commercial purposes.
-However, please make sure to include the original license file and attribute the authors appropriately.

-If you have any questions, suggestions, or issues, please feel free to open an issue or contact the repository maintainer.

-Happy browsing with these powerful browser bookmarks!